-- is a graduate in Architecture of the University or of another University recognised by the Senate for the purpose; or - (b) has passed at any University or at any Institution recognised by the Senate for the purpose, such examinations as are, in the opinion of the Senate, equivalent to the examinations prescribed for the BAS(Hons) and MArch(Prof) degrees at the University; or - (c) has in any other manner attained a level of competence which in the opinion of Senate, on the recommendation of the Faculty of Engineering and the Built Environment is adequate for the purposes of admission as a candidate for the degree.
+- is a graduate in Architecture of the University or of another University (a) Senate for the purpose: or - (b) has passed at any University or at any Institution recognised by the Senat such examinations as are, in the opinion of the Senate, equivalent to

+- prescribed for the BAS(Hons) and MArch(Prof) degrees at the University; or - (c) has in any other manner attained a level of competence which in the opinion of Senate, on the recommendation of the Faculty of Engineering and the Built Environment is adequate for the purposes of admission as a candidate for the degree.
 Candidates holding the Bachelor of Architectural Studies degree of a University may be accepted on evidence of demonstrated spatial design ability.